-Crassula humbertii is a dwarf, short-lived, perennial succulent up to 2 inches (5 cm) tall, with a branching and creeping habit.
-The leaves are up to 0.4 inch (1 cm) long, pale to dark green, often flushed purplish and upper face dotted with dark red, young papillate.
-The flowers are white and up to 0.2 inch (0.5 cm) in diameter.
+Crassula humbertii is a dwarf succulent with a branching and creeping habit.
+It is a short-lived perennial that grows up to 2 inches (5 cm) tall, branching from the base and forming small cushions.
+Leaves are up to 0.4 inches (1 cm) long.
+They are pale to dark green, often flushed purplish, with upper surface dotted with dark red young papillate.
+Flowers are white and up to 0.2 inches (0.5 cm) in diameter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Crassulas are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your plant sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.

 These succulents are generally started by division, offsets, or leaf cuttings.
 Crassulas can be easily propagated from a single leaf.
 Sprout leaves by placing them into a potting mix for succulents, then covering the dish until they sprout.